NrgXnat/docker-images/slicer/slicer-notes.md

          (value: 50)

        --labelToSmooth <int>
          The label to smooth.
 All others will be ignored.
 If no label is selected by the user, the maximum label in the image is chosen by default. (value: -1)

-       --,  --ignore_rest
-         Ignores the rest of the labeled arguments following this flag.

-       --version
-         Displays version information and exits.

-       -h,  --help
-         Displays usage information and exits.

        <std::string>
          (required)  Input label map to smooth